Vyral/base-template/_posts/2023-02-03-tulsa-looks-good-with-charcuteray.md

 {% include youtube.html %}

 {% include excerpt.html %}

-Tulsa looks good with Shiraya Proffitt, owner of Charcuteray.

 We hope you are in the market for a beautifully delicious treat, because this week Tulsa Looks Good on You is highlighting, Charcuteray.